robertfasano/argent/README.md

 ```

 ## Datasets
 To organize data into individual runs or measurements, you can use Datasets.
-In the following example, we initiate a Dataset, wait until 50 points are received with the collect() function, then stop the dataset:
+In the following example, we initiate a Dataset and collect 50 points from the experiment:
 ```
 ds = argent.dataset()
 ds.collect(50)
-ds.stop()
 ```
 The data is stored as a pandas DataFrame identically to the client's data() attribute:
 ```
 print(ds.data)
 ```
+Each Dataset has a unique ```run_id``` attribute which is passed to the ARTIQ experiment and included in the experimental broadcast at the end of each cycle.
+In the example above, the ```run_id``` on the ARTIQ hardware will be reset to ```0``` after 50 points are acquired, telling the Dataset object that the run is complete.
+You can call the ```collect()``` method again to resume the run and gather a specified number of additional points.

 For interleaved measurements using the Playlists system, you can divide data by stage using pandas syntax.
 For example, the average frequency difference between two stages would look like:
 ```
 f0 = ds.data[ds.data['__stage__']==0]